Why is Artificial Intelligence (AI) important?

 NIST participates in interagency efforts to further innovation in AI.
 NIST Director and Undersecretary of Commerce for Standards and Technology Walter Copan serves on the White House Select Committee on Artificial Intelligence.
 Charles Romine, Director of NIST’s Information Technology Laboratory, serves on the Machine Learning and AI Subcommittee.

 The recently announced Executive Order on Maintaining American Leadership in Artificial Intelligence tasks NIST with developing “a plan for Federal engagement in the development of technical standards and related tools in support of reliable, robust, and trustworthy systems that use AI technologies.”

 NIST research in AI is focused on how to measure and enhance the security and trustworthiness of AI systems.
 This includes participation in the development of international standards that ensure innovation, public trust and confidence in systems that use AI technologies.
 In addition, NIST is applying AI to measurement problems to gain deeper insight into the research itself as well as to better understand AI’s capabilities and limitations.

 The NIST AI program has two major goals:

-- Advancing application of AI to NIST metrology problems by bolstering AI expertise at NIST and enabling NIST scientists to draw routinely on ML/AI tools to gain deeper insight into their research; and
+- Advancing application of AI to NIST metrology problems by bolstering AI expertise at NIST and enabling NIST scientists to draw routinely on machine learning and AI tools to gain deeper insight into their research; and

-- Fundamental research to measure and enhance the security and trustworthiness of AI systems.
+- Fundamental research to measure and enhance the security and explainability of AI systems.

 The recently launched AI Visiting Fellow program brings nationally recognized leaders in AI and machine learning to NIST to share their knowledge and experience and to provide technical support.